Pornographic film: 1980s: new technology and new legal cases

 With the arrival of the home video cassette recorder in the late 1970s and early 1980s, the pornographic movie industry experienced massive growth and spawned adult stars like Traci Lords, Seka, Christy Canyon, Ginger Lynn, Nina Hartley, and directors such as Gregory Dark.
 By 1982, most pornographic films were being shot on the cheaper and more convenient medium of videotape.
 Many film directors resisted this shift at first because videotape produced a different image quality.
 Those who did change soon were collecting most of the industry's profits, since consumers overwhelmingly preferred the new format.
 The technology change happened quickly and completely when directors realized that continuing to shoot on film was no longer a profitable option.
 This change moved the films out of the theaters and into people's homes.
 This marked the end of the age of big-budget productions, and the beginning of the mainstreaming of pornography.
 It soon went back to its earthy roots and expanded to cover nearly every fetish possible, since the production of pornography was now inexpensive.
 Instead of hundreds of pornographic films being made each year, thousands were being made, including compilations of just the sex scenes from various videos.
 One could now not only watch pornography in the comfort and privacy of one's own home, but also find more choices available to satisfy specific fantasies and fetishes.

 Similarly, the camcorder spurred changes in pornography in the 1980s, when people could make their own amateur sex movies, whether for private use, or for wider distribution.

-The de facto result of the 1987 legal case California v.
-Freeman effectively legalized hardcore pornography in the U.S..
-The prosecution of Harold Freeman was initially planned as the first in a series of legal cases to effectively outlaw the production of such movies.
+The de facto result of the 1987 legal case People v.
+Freeman effectively legalized hardcore pornography in the U.S. The prosecution of Harold Freeman was initially planned as the first in a series of legal cases to effectively outlaw the production of such movies.